 Flare?
 Well, flare is very well controlled with one exception.
 In very early models of this lens, a very bright point-light source positioned precisely in the corner of a full frame viewfinder with the lens set to 24mm and not stopped down much will result in often beautiful but generally not wanted rays of flare.
 The rays gets smaller as the lens is stopped down.
 The rays fade away as the focal length is increased until completely disappearing at 35mm or so.

 Canon has posted a Service Notice acknowledging the flare problem and will repair any affected lenses (a Canon date code/control number less than UT1000) at no charge (including shipping).
-Be aware of this issue if buying a used lens as it may or may not have been repaired.
-Although Canon should have caught this fixable issue before releasing the lens, I would quite honestly be extremely happy with this lens even if this "problem" was a permanent characteristic of the 24-105 L. Although I am sure it can happen, this unusual flare has not naturally occurred in any of my photos.
-Also, I could see the flare in the viewfinder and thus, prevent the problem (if I am paying attention of course).
+Be aware of this issue if buying an old used lens as it may or may not have been repaired.

 The 24-105 L's color and contrast are excellent.
 The rectangular baffle (above) over the rear of the lens is purposed to increase contrast and reduce flare/ghosting.
-CA (Chromatic Aberration) is well controlled with some CA visible in area harsh contrast primarily at full-frame edges at both ends of the focal length range.
+CA (Chromatic Aberration) is overall well controlled, but expect to see some CA in areas of harsh contrast toward full-frame borders at both ends of the focal length range.

 Eight circular aperture blades provide excellent quality defocused image quality (bokeh - foreground/background blur).
 While f/4 in this focal length range is not the best at creating diffusely blurred backgrounds, close subjects at 105mm can have pleasingly blurred backgrounds.